-Our second set of experiments investigates how our detection tests perform against TRCTC [6].
+Our second set of experiments investigates how our detection tests perform against TRCTC [1].
 TRCTC is a more advanced covert timing channel that makes use of a replay attack.
-TRCTC replays a set of legitimate inter-packet delays to approximate the behavior of legitimate traffic.
-Thus, TRCTC has the approximately the same shape as legitimate traffic, but exhibits abnormal regularity, like IPCTC.
-The regularity of TRCTC, like IPCTC, is due to the lack of significant correlations between inter-packet delays.
-Although TRCTC replays inter-packet delays, the replay is in random order, as determined by the bit sequence that is being encoded, thus breaking the correlations in the original inter-packet delays.
+TRCTC replays a set of legitimate interpacket delays to approximate the behavior of legitimate traffic.
+Thus, TRCTC has approximately the same shape as legitimate traffic, but exhibits abnormal regularity, like IPCTC.
+The regularity of TRCTC, like IPCTC, is due to the lack of significant correlations between inter-packet delays, the replay is in random order, as determined by the bit sequence that is being encoded, thus breaking the correlations in the original inter-packet delays.

 We run each detection test 100 times for 2,000 packet samples of both legitimate traffic and TRCTC traffic.
 The mean and standard deviation of the test scores are shown in Table 3.
 The test scores for TRCTC and legitimate traffic are approximately equal for the Kolmogorov-Smirnov and entropy tests.
 These tests strictly measure first-order statistics, and, as such, are not able to detect TRCTC.
 The regularity test achieves a much lower average score for TRCTC than that for legitimate traffic, which is due to the similar variance between groups of packets in TRCTC.
 However, the standard deviation of the regularity test is again very high for legitimate traffic and, this time, is high for covert traffic as well.
 At the same time, the corrected conditional entropy test gives similar results to those for IPCTC.
-The corrected conditional entropy test has a mean score for TRCTC that appears somewhat close to that of legitimate, 1.96 for legitimate and 2.21 for covert.
-However, if we examine the distribution of test scores for TRCTC and legitimate traffic, as illustrated in Figure 5, then we can see that, although some scores are in adjacent bins, there is no overlap between the distributions.
-Furthermore, the distribution of legitimate
+The corrected conditional entropy test has a mean score for TRCTC that